Restructuring and Redundancy

 “Although Parliament was prescriptive in 2004 so far as process was concerned, on substance of justification for dismissal it appears to have been satisfied, by enacting s.103A, to return to the position espoused by … Hale.
 So long as an employer acts genuinely and not out of ulterior motives, a business decision to make positions or employees redundant is for the employer to make and not for the Authority or the Court, even under s.103A.”

-A review of other relevant case law, which has been applied to other redundancy situations is attached as Appendix B (The Appendix can be obtained upon your request).
+A review of other relevant case law, which has been applied to other redundancy situations is attached as Appendix B.

 Current New Zealand requirements